7a6bb3ef3/cake/README.md

 PROXY Project which use a custom time-based encryption protocol.GUI Support on Windows.

-> Experiment only.v2fly/core + Clash is the better way.
+> Experiment only ,low optimization and incomplete features(DNS proxy...) .v2fly/core + Clash is the recommended way.

 #### Usage